MHntl/MHntl/README.md

-- 👋 Hi, I’m Muhammet Hantal.
-I was born in 1992 and was a military person at Turkish Air Force.
-I am electricty and aircraft-electronic technician.
-But now i have changed my career route to become software developer.
+👋 Hi, I’m Muhammet Hantal.
+I was born in 1992 and served in the Turkish Air Force.
+I am an electrical and aircraft electronics technician.
+However, I have now changed my career path to become a software developer.

-- 👀 I'm interested in learning new technology related to my occupation to improve myself.
-My hobbies include jogging, watching movies, anime, learning about computer hardware components technology, playing video games, and repairing broken devices
+👀 I’m interested in learning new technologies related to my occupation to improve myself.
+Jogging, watching movies, anime, learning about computer hardware components technology, playing video games, and repairing broken devices are my hobbies.

-- 🌱 I’m currently learning HTML,CSS,Boostrap,React and JS.
+🌱 I’m currently learning HTML, CSS, Bootstrap, React, and JavaScript.

-- 💞️ I’m looking to collaborate on people that values ​​their colleague and teamwork oriented.
+💞️ I’m looking to collaborate with people who value their colleagues and are teamwork-oriented.

-- 📫 Here is my e-mail " mh.hantal@gmail.com " you can reach me via this.
-You can also use social media to reach me.
+📫 You can reach me via email at "mh.hantal@gmail.com," or you can also connect with me on social media.